-Don Reynolds is a sound operator turned film producer who has had a big impact on the New Zealand film industry.
-He was a sound recorder/mixer on many of our classic films of the 1980s and went on to produce movies such as The Quiet Earth, Sylvia, Mr Wrong, and River Queen.
-Reynolds was also one of the main forces behind the setting up of long-running TV soap Shortland Street.
+Sound man turned producer Don Reynolds has had a big impact on the New Zealand film industry.
+He was a sound recordist and sound mixer on many classic films of the 1980s, and was a producer on The Quiet Earth, Sylvia and River Queen.
+Reynolds was also one of the main forces behind the launch of long-running TV soap Shortland Street.

-- Working with overseas actors for the first time on the film Beyond Reasonable Doubt
+- Working with overseas actors for the first time on hit film Beyond Reasonable Doubt

-- Having to drive hundreds of miles a day to make the film
+- Driving hundreds of miles a day while making the classic road movie

-- Being proud of his gunshot-filled sound work on the classic Utu
+- Being proud of his gunshot-filled sound work on classic Western Utu

 - Being treated as a second-class citizen on Savage Islands

-- The pressure of facing a funding deadline on The Quiet Earth
+- The pressure of facing a funding deadline to make The Quiet Earth

 - Delaying the shoot of Illustrious Energy by a year

-- Facing huge problems in making the film River Queen
+- Facing huge problems with movie River Queen

-- Being instrumental in getting Shortland Street on air
+- Being instrumental in Shortland Street being given the time to take off

-- How lunch breaks were his biggest contribution to the industry.
+- How lunch breaks are arguably his biggest contribution to the industry

 This video